These pilot watches for sale under $500 offer superior build quality, comfortable wear, and great style. Here are our top choices.

 - Watch band might be too thick and stiff for some

-The Citizen Men's Navihawk pilot watch caught my eye at an instant.
+The Citizen Men's Navihawk caught my eye at an instant.
 The complexity of its features and functions is a prized jewel you won't appreciate just by glancing at it.

-This pilot watch deserves an intricate study and attention.
+This pilot timepiece deserves an intricate study and attention.
 It probably wouldn't work well at a watch auction.
 Looking through the glass isn't the kind of treatment the Navihawk is built for.

-Here's why I believe the Navihwak pilot watch is worth mentioning.
+Here's why I believe the Navihwak flight watch is worth mentioning.

 First, solar technology allows it to function through both natural and artificial light; thus, you'll never need to use batteries.